 The Convertible Debt was carried at the present value of the discounted future cash flows using rates currently available for debt of similar terms and maturity, net of unamortized discount and transaction costs, as of the end of the reporting period (Level 3).
-The carrying value of the Convertible Debt approximates its fair value.

-There were no transfers into or out of Level 1, Level 2, or Level 3 during the quarters ended June 30, 2023 and 2022.
+There were no transfers into or out of Level 1, Level 2, or Level 3 during the quarters ended September 30, 2023 and 2022.